 PATIENTS OF PHOENIX SURGERY - IMPORTANT MESSAGE

 We are very sorry to hear Phoenix Surgery has to close at the end of this year.
-Like all other practices in this area we are accepting registrations for new patients and will continue to do so during this difficult transition period for patients of Phoenix Surgery.
+Like all other practices in this area we are accepting registrations for new patients and will continue to do so during this difficult transition period for patients of Phoenix Surgery - our patient list will remain open throughout this period and beyond.

-Registration forms can be downloaded aunder the 'new patients' section of this website.
-Alternatively registration packs can be collected from our reception desks at Pool, Homecroft or Trevithick from 22nd August.
+Registration forms can be downloaded under the 'new patients' section of this website.
+Alternatively registration packs can be collected from our reception desks at Pool, Homecroft or Trevithick .

 TEXT MESSAGE REMINDERS